-Sara Edgerton is Professor of Cello and String Bass at Southeast Missouri State University, and is the Artistic Director of the Southeast Missouri Symphony Orchestra.
+Sara Edgerton is professor of cello and string bass at Southeast Missouri State University and is the artistic director of the Southeast Missouri Symphony Orchestra.
 Dr. Edgerton performs throughout the United States both as a modern and Baroque cellist.
-She has collaborated with such composers as Aaron Copland, Karel Husa, Claude Baker and Morton Subotnick in performances of their works, and has premiered a number of works for the cello.
+She has collaborated with such composers as Aaron Copland, Karel Husa, Claude Baker and Morton Subotnick in performances of their works, and she has premiered a number of works for the cello.
 She has also performed with such notable period instrument ensembles as the Kingsbury Ensemble and the Early Music St. Louis Ensemble.
-Dr. Edgerton has appeared at numerous festivals as a cellist, including the International Music Festival (London and Oxford, England), the Aston Magna Festival in Massachusetts, the International Baroque Festival (Jackson, Mississippi), the St. Louis Baroque Festival, and the Southern Illinois Festival ("SIFest").
+Dr. Edgerton has appeared at numerous festivals as a cellist, including the International Music Festival (London and Oxford, England), the Aston Magna Festival in Massachusetts, the International Baroque Festival (Jackson, Mississippi), the St. Louis Baroque Festival and the Southern Illinois Festival ("SIFest").
 She has appeared on many concert series throughout the United States and in England, and has been heard on public radio broadcasts in this country.
-She has also performed in China as a member of the Christensen, Lim, and Edgerton Trio.
+She has also performed in China as a member of the Christensen, Lim and Edgerton Trio.

-Dr. Edgerton received her undergraduate degree in cello performance from the Eastman School of Music as a student of Ronald Leonard and Alan Harris, and the Master of Arts and Doctor of Musical Arts degrees from Cornell University, where she was the recipient of numerous fellowships and awards.
+Dr. Edgerton received her undergraduate degree in cello performance from the Eastman School of Music as a student of Ronald Leonard and Alan Harris, and the Master of Arts and Doctor of Musical Arts from Cornell University, where she was the recipient of numerous fellowships and awards.
 She also has studied extensively in England with artist teacher William Pleeth.
-Several recent awards that Dr. Edgerton has received include the Award for Outstanding Scholarship and Creative Activity from the College of Liberal Arts at Southeast Missouri State University (2005), the Artist Teacher Award from the Missouri Chapter of ASTA (2006), the Southeast Faculty Alumni Award (2009), and the Award for Distinguished Service from the College of Liberal Arts at Southeast (2010).
+Dr. Edgerton has received several awards including the Award for Outstanding Scholarship and Creative Activity from the College of Liberal Arts at Southeast Missouri State University (2005), the Artist Teacher Award from the Missouri Chapter of ASTA (2006), the Southeast Faculty Merit Award (2009) and the Award for Distinguished Service from the College of Liberal Arts at Southeast (2010).
 She was also nominated as a ZONTA "Woman of Achievement" in 2011.